Skip to main content

 Explanation

-Use this rule to target specific pages of your site or sections & categories within your site.
+Use this rule to target specific pages of your site or sections and categories within your site.

 With A Query Parameter